Visit

 FAQs

-Our coat check, located on the Lower Level, is free for all visitors.
+Our Coat Check, located on the Lower Level, is free for all visitors.
 For the safety of both visitors and artworks, we ask that certain items be checked before entering the galleries.
 The following list includes objects that must be checked, and the Museum reserves the right to check any other item that may be deemed to put people or artworks at risk.

 Items to check: